chrisshaji/ASME-Go-Kart-2024-25/README.md

 (picture of angled supports), (mounting bracket weld)

 The next step was to install the engine.
 A predator 6.5 HP gas engine purchased from harbor freight was used to power the go-kart.
-In order to get a better edge on our competitors, we decided on upgrading the valve springs, flywheel, caburetor, intake, and exhaust .
+In order to get a better edge on our competitors, we decided on upgrading the valve springs, flywheel, caburetor, intake, and exhaust.
 The engine was taken apart and installing the springs were no joke.
 It took a lot of effort and time in order to pop the springs in as there was no easy way for it to latch onto the grooves.
 The flywheel also was very hard to take off and we ended up purchasing a 5 ton flywheel puller in order to remove it and install the new aluminum flywheel.

 (front of engine), (spring installation), (final modded engine)